cmiller12312/VideoPlayer/README.md

 note the python must be compiled to be called by the javscript and located within a dist folder.
 This can be changed in main.js.

+This program relies on the VideoPlayerBackend to work.
+Without it, it can run but will not get videos or users.

 setup:

 1: initialize js